Sudip-Pandit/Hive-Deep-Drive/README.md

      1- Hive has own metastore (metadata is data about data- database information, location, tables, types of file formats, columns etc.)
-        > Hive metastore is a central repository of hive metadata 2- To know the command is - describe formatted;
+        > Hive metastore is a central repository of hive metadata
+        > We can connect to hive metastore and know detail information about the hive tables
+        > Hive metastore stores all the structure information about tables, partitions & buckets
+        > Gives HDFS directory, column and data type information 2- Command is - describe formatted;
      3- The details is coming from metastore.
 We have many types of metastore.
      4- Hive uses derby by default (derby port is 9083 through which hive is connected) 5- To pull the data, hive is connected to metastore